-Now as you read this you may think to yourself, “no way will this happen to me” or “she would never treat me that way”, and perhaps for some of you that proves to be true.
+Now as you read this you may think to yourself, “no way will this happen to me” or “she would never treat me that way”, and perhaps for some of you that will prove to be true.
 But trust us when we say that the term bridezilla is a very accurate and real description, so it’s better to aware and able to handle your beauty when she turns beast.

 Our advice is simple- stay as calm, rational, and unaffected as you possibly can.
 Allow your bestie to express her feelings and exhaust her emotions without interfering or arguing.
 Yes, we know it’s no fun having to hold your tongue from defending yourself, but remaining neutral will guarantee the situation does not escalate into a friendship-threatening blowout (Dramatic?
 Yes.
 Totally possible?
 Hell yes).

-Most importantly, continue to constantly remind your BFF that this is a once in a lifetime experience for her and that all her hard work will be worth the emotional roller coaster she’s been strapped into.
+Most importantly, continue to constantly remind your BFF that this is a once-in-a-lifetime experience for her and that all her hard work will be worth the emotional roller coaster she’s been strapped into.

 2. Being the head bridesmaid is no piece of cake

 As we mentioned in our list of maid of honor roles and responsibilities, it’s your duty to be the H.B.I.C.
-Translation: you’re in charge of a group of girls, all with differing personalities and opinions, and will be held accountable for keeping each one in check throughout the entire planning process.
+Translation: you’re in charge of a group of girls, all with different personalities and opinions, and will be held accountable for keeping each one in check throughout the entire planning process.

 While that might seem a bit exaggerated and excessive, do not underestimate the level of skill it takes to keep an entire bridal party amicable and drama-free.
 Let’s just say it’s damn near impossible.
 No matter how well you may know each of the bridesmaids, or how close their relationships are with one another, there’s bound to be a few heads butting along the way.

-To keep the tension and the cat fights to a minimum, it’s up to you to make it very clear who’s in charge and how important it is to the bride for her gals to be pals.
+To keep the tension and the catfights to a minimum, it’s up to you to make it very clear who’s in charge and how important it is to the bride for her gals to be pals.
 Think of yourself as a mediator of sorts, always ready to settle any arguments with proper conflict resolution.

 If you happen to find yourself caught up in any bridal party drama, take our earlier advice and remain neutral.
 Yes, we know it’s easier said than done, but for the sake of your bride you must take the high road.
 Always, we mean always, remember that you are doing this for her and her special day, so any bumps along the way will be well worth it.